hkbarwo/hkbarwo.com/data/resources/channel/items/lcsd-barwo-performance-english-2020-2.md

     Fortune'', ''A Fairy Returns Her Son to the Mortal Father'' (2020) English Subtitle"
   content: |-
-    Eight Immortals Bestowing Longevity,
+    ''Eight Immortals Bestowing Longevity''

-    Blessing by the God of Fortune,
+    ''Blessing by the God of Fortune''

-    A Fairy Returns Her Son to the Mortal Father
+    ''A Fairy Returns Her Son to the Mortal Father''

     Artistic Director: Sun Kim-long
 ---